antizionist/zionistslasher/README.md

-zionistslicer
+zionistslasher
 =============

-A game made with html5 where you slice zionist characters.
+A game made with html5 where you slash zionist characters.